California Native Plants at West Valley College

 The Santa Clara Valley Chapter of CNPS maintains the Jean and David Struthers Native Plant Nursery on the grounds of Hidden Villa Ranch in Los Altos Hills.
 Volunteers propagate native plants throughout the year for the chapter's Native Plant Sales.
 Proceeds from plant sales are the major source of funding for all chapter activities.
 Inventory is updated once a month before the plant sale.
 Here is the most recent inventory.

-Nursery work sessions take place every Tuesday and Wednesday from 11am to 2pm November through April and 10:30am to 1:30pm May through October.
+Nursery work sessions take place every Tuesday and Wednesday from 11am to 2pm.
 Volunteers should bring garden gloves.
 A sunhat, a jacket, and a lunch may also be helpful.
 Other tools will be provided at the nursery.
 Knowledge of plants is not necessary: your willingness to help is all that's required.
 Drop-in volunteers are welcome.

 You can check the weather at the nursery on our Bloomsky Weather Station.

 Directions: Hidden Villa is located on 26870 Moody Road Los Altos Hills, CA 94022.
 It is west of Foothill College.
 From Hwy 280 in Los Altos Hills, take the Moody Road exit and head west.
 Two miles west of Foothill College, look for the Hidden Villa sign and driveway on the left.
 Proceed over the bridge, and park in the Dana Center parking lot to your right.
 The Native Plant Nursery is at the greenhouse just beyond the Dana Center.
 Free parking for volunteers.